NoobsGang/InstaRobot/README.md

 # InstaRobot

-A PHP Made Telegram Bot To Download Instagram Photos,Videos & Reels.
+A PHP Made Telegram Bot To Download Instagram Photos,Videos,Stories & Reels.

 You Can Find The Bot In Action 👉 [Here](https://telegram.dog/InstaDownloadRo_bot)